-- O. Pedestrian Ways: When desirable for public convenience, pedestrian ways may be required to connect to cul-de-sacs or to pass through unusually long or oddly shaped blocks. - P. Cul-de-sacs: In general, dead end (cul-de-sac) streets are not desirable, but if provided, shall terminate in a turnaround that is consistent with Chapter 10 and the local fire department. - Q. Street Intersections: - All streets shall intersect at right angles (90 degrees) one to the other; where an intersection at ninety (90) degrees cannot be secured by reason of physical conditions of the site an angular intersection of not less than sixty (60) degrees may be permitted. - 2.
+- 1. All streets shall intersect at right angles (90 degrees) one to the other; where an intersection at 90degrees cannot be secured by reason of physical conditions of the site an angular intersection of not less than 60 degrees may be permitted. - 2.
 Property corners at street intersections shall be rounded and with a radius of not less than ten (10) feet. - 3.
-Major thoroughfares intersections shall have roadway curb radii of not less than twenty five (25) feet; all other street intersections shall have roadway curb radii of not less than twenty (20) feet. - R. Reserve Strips: Reserve strips or street plugs dedicated to the County and controlling the access to a street may be approved or required when necessary to: - 1.
-Prevent access to the street on a side where additional width is required to meet the minimum right of way standards; - 2.
-Prevent access to abutting property at the end of a street in order to assure the proper extension of the street pattern and the orderly development of land lying beyond the street; or - 3.
-Prevent the uncontrolled development of land. - S. Marginal Access Streets: Where a subdivision or partition abuts or contains an existing or proposed arterial street, the Approving Authority may require marginal access streets, reverse frontage lots with suitable depth, screen planting contained in a nonaccess reservation along the rear or side property line, or other treatment necessary for adequate protection of residential properties and to afford separation of through and local traffic. - T. Utility Lines: Easements for sewers, water mains, electrical lines, or other public utilities shall be dedicated whenever necessary.
-The easements shall be at least twelve (12) feet wide and centered on lot lines where possible, except for utility pole tieback easements which may be reduced to six feet in width.
+Major thoroughfares intersections shall have roadway curb radii of not less than 25 feet; all other street intersections shall have roadway curb radii of not less than 20 feet. - T. Reserve Strips: Reserve strips or street plugs dedicated to the County and controlling the access to a street may be approved or required when necessary to: - 1.
+Prevent access to the street on a side where additional width is required to meet the minimum right of way standards; - Prevent access to abutting property at the end of a street in order to assure the proper extension of the street pattern and the orderly development of land lying beyond the street. - U. Marginal Access Streets: Where a subdivision or partition abuts or contains an existing or proposed arterial street, the Approving Authority may require marginal access streets, reverse frontage lots with suitable depth, screen planting contained in a nonaccess reservation along the rear or side property line, or other treatment necessary to provide buffering for adjacent residential properties and to afford separation of through and local traffic.

-- U. Water Courses: If a subdivision or partition is traversed by a water course such as a drainage way, channel, or stream, there shall be provided a storm water easement or drainage right of way conforming substantially to the lines of the water course, and such further width as will be adequate for the purpose.
-Streets or parkways parallel to major water courses may be required. - V. Environmental Hazards: If a subdivision or partition contains known hazards resulting from potential for flooding, land movement, high water tables, erosion, or similar natural phenomena, the Approving Authority may require dedication of protective easements for uses that would minimize aggravation of the environmental hazard. - W. Blocks: No block shall exceed twelve hundred (1200) feet in length between streets.
-In blocks over eight hundred (800) feet in length there shall be a cross walkway of not less than ten (10) feet in width, near the middle of the block.
-The width of blocks shall be such as to allow two tiers of lots, except where in the opinion of the Approving Authority a relatively short length of double frontage lots are unavoidable. - X. Lots: - Lot size, width, shape and orientation shall be appropriate for the location of the subdivision and for the types of use permitted.
-Lot dimensions shall not include part of existing or proposed streets.
-All lots shall be buildable, except a public utility lot.
-Depth and width of utility lots shall be adequate to provide for standard setbacks for service structures, and to furnish off street parking facilities required by the kind of use contemplated.
-In no other case shall the width or area be less than that prescribed for the zone in which the lot is proposed. - 2.
-Each side lot line shall be at right angles to the adjacent street line or radial to a curved street line, unless the Approving Authority determines that variation from these requirements is necessitated by unusual circumstances such as topography and site location. - 3.
-Lots with double frontage shall be avoided, except where the Approving Authority determines that such lots are essential to provide separation or residential development from major traffic arterials or adjacent nonresidential activities, or to overcome specific disadvantages of topography and orientation.
-A planting screen easement at least ten (10) feet wide, across which there shall be no rights of access, may be required along the line of lots abutting such a traffic arterial or other incompatible use.
-Such area shall be considered the rear portion of the lot.
+- V. Utility Lines: Utility easements are required in abutting roads to provide services to proposed lots and parcels, and where necessary to allow for development of adjoining lands.
+Other utility easements may be required in other locations if specifically requested by a public utility provider.
+The easements shall be clearly labeled for their intended purpose on the preliminary plan. - W. Water Courses: If a subdivision or partition is traversed by a water course such as a drainage way, channel, or stream, there shall be provided a storm water easement or drainage right of way conforming substantially to the lines of the water course, and such further width as will be adequate for the purpose.
+Streets or parkways parallel to major water courses may be required. - X. Environmental Hazards: If a subdivision or partition contains known hazards resulting from potential for flooding, land movement, high water tables, erosion, or similar natural phenomena, the Approving Authority may require dedication of protective easements for uses that would minimize aggravation of the environmental hazard. - Y. Blocks: No block shall exceed 1200 feet in length between streets.
+In blocks over 800feet in length there shall be a cross walkway of not less than ten feet in width, near the middle of the block.
+The width of blocks shall be such as to allow two tiers of lots.